Summer Reading

 What you should know:

-We will have a “Did You Really Read?” quiz on both books the 2nd week of school, so make sure to do your reading.
-You will also begin writing an essay on the text in the first week of school.
+- We will have a “Did You Really Read?” quiz the 2nd week of school, so make sure to do your reading.
+You will also begin writing an essay on the text in the first week of school (different from the writing assigned on this page).

 English II